-Christmas wreath bread recipe using with spiced fruit mincemeat.
-Tastes just like a Christmas fruit mince pie but it's a more impressive centrepiece!
+This Christmas wreath bread recipe is packed with layers of spiced fruit mincemeat.
+It tastes just like a Christmas fruit mince pie but it's a more impressive centerpiece!

 If there's anything I learnt this year, it is that baking with yeast is SO much easier than I thought!
 This Christmas bread wreath is a great way to end the year.
 It has:

 - lashings of a quick homemade Christmas fruit mince

 The wreath recipe is PACKED with fruit mince and is similar in taste to a classic Christmas mince pie.
 If you'd like less fruit or sweetness, simply reduce the amount of dried fruit.